zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Omar says, “It’s true that some of the verbiage was  written like tongue twisters, but I thought he would have had it down cold by now .”
 There are several words and expressions there.
 Let’s begin with “verbiage” (verbiage).
 “Verbiage” refers to writing or speaking that contains too many words , that is often confusing or difficult to understand because the person is using  lots of different words – perhaps to confuse you or perhaps because he doesn’ t really know what he’s saying, and so he’s just saying something.

 “Verbiage” might also be applied to a text or a spe ech that had a lot of technical terms.
 We’re not sure which is the case here.
 Omar says, “It’s true that some of the verbiage was written like tongue twisters.”
-A “  tongue twister” (twister) is a phrase that is difficult to say, usually because th ere are lots of different words that have similar sounds.
+A “  tongue twister” (twister) is a phrase that is difficult to say, usually because there are lots of different words that have similar sounds.
 These are things that som etimes children like to say as a game.

 An example would be, “She sells sea shells on the s eashore.”
 If you try to say that very fast, you’ll probably make a mistake in p ronouncing it.
 The importance is not the meaning of the sentence.
 The sentence is  about a woman who is